 The NutriBullet Immersion Blender is better than the Mueller Ultra-Stick Hand Blender.
-It has a much better build quality and makes better-blended smoothies.
-It can also handle tough ingredients like ice and almonds.
+The NutriBullet has a much better build quality and can handle tough ingredients like nuts.
 The Mueller comes with a whisk and a milk frother, while the NutriBullet only comes with a whisk.
 Unfortunately, it's badly built and prone to breaking.

 The Bamix Mono M133 is better than the Mueller Ultra-Stick Hand Blender.
-The Βamix comes with a jar you can use for blending and performs better for purposes like crushing ice and making almond butter.
-The Mueller makes better-blended smoothies, but it's badly built and prone to breaking.
+The Βamix is significantly better-built and more able to handle tough tasks like making nut butter.
+The Mueller makes a smoother blend with fibrous ingredients, but it's badly built and prone to breaking.

 The Mueller Austria Ultra-Stick Ηand Βlender is a compact immersion blender with a blending shaft that's long enough to reach the bottom of most pots and pans.
 The blending shaft is also detachable for easier storage in a kitchen drawer.